Who's Who and Who does What! in the ministry!

 A Curate is the name most used for deacons when newly ordained to a parish.
 In fact, they are technically assistant curates, for the incumbent is the curate, acting as they do, on behalf of the bishop, who is responsible for the cure of souls in his diocese.
 Once they have been ordained as priest, after their first year of ordained ministry, they continue to be known as curates until they have completed their training – usually after about three years.

-An incumbent is the general name given to the minister of a benefice (a parish or group of parishes, normally under the care of a single minister), charged with the cure of souls in a parish.
+An Incumbent is the general name given to the minister of a benefice (a parish or group of parishes, normally under the care of a single minister), charged with the cure of souls in a parish.
 They are usually titled Vicar or Rector

 An Archdeacon is a senior member of the clergy who serves under their bishop, usually with responsibility for the area’s church buildings and pastoral care for clergy.
-A diocesan Bishop is the chief pastor of all that are within his diocese, both laity and clergy.